BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

--C+A worm hole: We learn from our mistakes because we don't have piece 2.
+-C+A worm hole: We learn from our mistakes because we don't have false knowledge [Piece 2](#piece-2).

 ### Piece 117 {: #piece-117 }